Arcticons-Team/Arcticons/README.md

 Help with any aspect of the app is much appreciated! **You don't have to know how to code!** If you know how to work with vectors in a program that supports the SVG format.
 [Inkscape](https://inkscape.org/en/) is recommended but not necessary.
 Please read the [guide on contributing](CONTRIBUTING.md) before making big changes!
 It also includes some personal preferences on how to work with Inkscape.
 If you don't use Inkscape you can just ignore them.

-When you bring an icon to Frost try to make it minimal.
+When you bring an icon to Frost Lines try to make it minimal.
 The easiest and most noticeable way to do so is to set an icon free of its background.
 Twitter is a good example!
 There are two parts: a bird and a circle surrounding it.